 The clinical manifestations, diagnosis, and etiology of small bowel obstruction will be reviewed here.

 PATHOPHYSIOLOGY — Bowel obstruction occurs when the normal flow of intraluminal contents is interrupted.
 The cause of the obstruction may be external to the bowel (extrinsic), within the wall of the bowel (intrinsic), or due to a luminal defect that prevents the passage of gastrointestinal contents.
 Obstruction of the small intestine can be partial or complete.
 A type of complete obstruction, a closed-loop obstruction, occurs when the intestine is obstructed at two locations, creating a segment with no proximal or distal outlet.
-Closed-loop obstruction can rapidly progress to bowel strangulation.
+Closed-loop obstruction can rapidly progress to bowel strangulation and/or perforation.
 (See 'Complete obstruction and closed-loop obstruction' below.)

 Normal physiology — The main function of the small intestine is to digest and absorb nutrients.
-Microvilli and circular folds (ie, valvulae conniventes, plicae circulares or valves of Kerkring) increase the surface area available for absorption and cause the intestinal contents to twist while flowing through the small intestine.
+Microvilli and circular folds (ie, valvulae conniventes, plicae circulares, or valves of Kerckring) increase the surface area available for absorption and cause the intestinal contents to twist while flowing through the small intestine.
 These circular folds can be seen in radiographic studies.
 The small bowel is relatively free of microbes, whereas the large intestine is populated with commensal bacteria that aid digestion, synthesize a number of vitamins, and break down bilirubin.

 Obstructive physiology — Obstruction leads to progressive dilation of the intestine proximal to the blockage, while distal to the blockage the bowel will decompress as luminal contents pass.
-Swallowed air, and gas from bacterial fermentation, can accumulate, adding to bowel distention.
+Swallowed air and gas from bacterial fermentation can accumulate, adding to bowel distention.
 As the process continues, the bowel wall becomes edematous, normal absorptive function is lost, and fluid is sequestered into the bowel lumen .
 There may also be transudative loss of fluid from the intestinal lumen into the peritoneal cavity.
 With proximal bowel obstruction, ongoing emesis leads to additional loss of fluid containing Na, K, H, and Cl, and metabolic alkalosis.
 These fluid losses can result in hypovolemia.
 Bacterial overgrowth can also occur in the proximal small bowel, which is normally nearly sterile, and emesis can become feculent.

 If bowel dilation is excessive, the intramural vessels of the small intestine become compromised and perfusion to the wall of the intestine is reduced .
 If perfusion to a segment of intestine is inadequate to meet the metabolic needs of the tissue, ischemia will occur, which will eventually lead to necrosis and perforation unless the process is interrupted .
 Alternatively, ischemic necrosis of the bowel can be related to twisting of the bowel and/or its mesentery around an adhesive band or to lax intestinal attachments.

-EPIDEMIOLOGY AND RISK FACTORS — Acute, mechanical small bowel obstruction is a common surgical emergency [1,2,6].
+EPIDEMIOLOGY AND RISK FACTORS — Acute mechanical small bowel obstruction is a common surgical emergency [1,2,6].
 It is estimated that over 300,000 laparotomies per year are performed in the United States for adhesion-related obstructions [7,8].
 Ischemia, which complicates 7 to 42 percent of bowel obstructions, significantly increases mortality associated with bowel obstruction .

 The most important risk factors include: